Michael Choi (racing driver)

 "Michael" Choi Koon Ming (蔡冠明; born 25 June 1968) is a Hong Kong racing driver and businessman currently competing in the TCR Asia Series.
 Having previously competed in the Asian Touring Car Series, Clio Cup China Series and Asian Formula Renault Series amongst others.

 Racing career

-Choi began his career in 2004 in the Asian Formula Renault Series, he finished 5th in standings in 2012.
-From 2010 to 2014 he raced in the GT Asia Series, Clio Cup China Series, Porsche Carrera Cup Asia and Asian Touring Car Series.
+Choi began his career in 2004 in the Asian Formula Renault Series, he finished fifth in standings in 2012.
+From 2010 to 2014, he raced in the GT Asia Series, Clio Cup China Series, Porsche Carrera Cup Asia and Asian Touring Car Series.
 He also raced in the Lamborghini Super Trofeo World Final in 2014.

-In August 2015 it was announced that he would race in the first ever TCR Asia Series round in Sepang, driving a Honda Civic TCR for Prince Racing.
-On 30 November 2015, Michael Choi was crowned the first champion of the TCR Asia series after the final rounds in Macau.
+In August 2015, it was announced that Choi would race in the first ever TCR Asia Series round in Sepang, driving a Honda Civic TCR for Prince Racing.
+On 30 November 2015, Choi was crowned the first champion of the TCR Asia series after the final rounds in Macau.

 Businessman

-Michael Choi is Chief Executive Officer and Deputy Chairman of Sunwah International.
+Choi is Chief Executive Officer and Deputy Chairman of Sunwah International.
 As well, he is Chief Executive Officer of Sunwah Kingsway Capital, a role he has held since 2010.
 He joined the Group in 1995.